Sorry, you need to enable JavaScript to visit this website.

 Initiatives to increase the diversity of participants

-Youth organizations are encouraged to involve young people with fewer opportunities both in their regular and project activities through calls within the national grant scheme Programmes for Youth or Erasmus+ programme calls.
+Youth organizations are encouraged to involve young people with fewer opportunities both in their regular and project activities through calls within the national grant scheme of the Ministry of Education or Erasmus+ for Youth and Sports programme calls.